NZ's Ardern apologises as report into mosque attack faults focus on Islamist terror risks

 The government accepted all 44 recommendations in the report, including establishing a new national intelligence and security agency, and appointing a minister to coordinate the government’s response.

-It said it would create an ethnic community ministry and a graduate programme for ethnic communities to support the country’s diverse population.
+The report found that despite having no history in New Zealand, Tarrant’s application for a firearms licence was approved by the police.

-The government would also tighten firearm licensing laws, strengthen counter-terrorism laws, and make changes so police can better record and respond to hate crime.
+The government said it would tighten firearm licensing laws, strengthen counter-terrorism laws, and make changes so police can better record and respond to hate crimes.

-The report found that despite having no history in New Zealand, Tarrant’s application for a firearms license was approved by the police.
+It recommended mandatory reporting of firearm injuries by health professionals, after it was revealed Tarrant was treated for injuries to his right eye and thigh after accidentally shooting himself while cleaning his gun a few months before the attack.

-It recommended mandatory reporting of firearm injuries by health professionals, after it was revealed Tarrant was treated by doctors in the months leading up to the attack after accidentally shooting himself.
+Health authorities also found that Tarrant took unprescribed steroids but they did not report the findings to the police either.

 SOCIAL ISOLATION